amrendrakind/math-magicians/README.md

 # Project Name : Math Magicians

-> "Math magicians" is a website for all fans of mathematics.
+> "Math Magicians" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:

 - Make simple calculations.
 - Read a random math-related quote.